Mobile App Behavior

 Evaluate the performance of each screen in your app.
 This report breaks out screen usage metrics, like the number of Screen Views, Unique Screen Views, and the % Exit from a Screen.

-Visualize the path visitors traveled from one Screen or Event to the next.
-This report can help you discover what app content keeps visitors engaged with your app.
-See visitor movement between Screens, Events, or a blended view of both Screens and Events.
+Visualize the path users traveled from one Screen or Event to the next.
+This report can help you discover what app content keeps users engaged with your app.
+See user movement between Screens, Events, or a blended view of both Screens and Events.
 You must set up Events in your app tracking code before they appear in the Behavior Flow.
 See the section on Events, below, for details.

 Crashes and Exceptions